OmarGabr0/Vortex_GPGPU_TB/doc/RTL/Core/Fetch Stage.md

     );
 ```

-A streaming buffer module is instatiated to buffer icache requests:
+A streaming buffer module is instatiated to manage the communication between schedule stage and requesting instructions from icache memory though fetch stage.

 - **`valid_in`**: Input data is only valid when the schedule data is valid and ibuffer is not full.
 - **`data_in`**: {Address to be fetched (PC), UUID, Warp ID}.